-The requirement that a fuel be "drop-in" is essential for the aviation industry because a drop-in SAF does not need to be handled separately from CAF.
+The requirement that a fuel be "drop-in" is essential for the aviation industry because a drop-in SAF does not need to be handled separately from any other aviation fuel.
 Any "non drop-in" fuel would present safety issues associated with risks of mishandling, and would require a parallel infrastructure to be implemented in all airports, imposing additional, higher costs.